dotnet/core/roadmap.md

 Microsoft provides commercially reasonable support for ASP.NET Core 1.0, .NET Core 1.0 and Entity Framework Core 1.0 on the OS and Version detailed in the table above.

+Microsoft provides support for ASP.NET Core 1.0, .NET Core 1.0 and Entity Framework Core 1.0 on Windows, Linux, and Mac OSX.
+For an explanation of available support options, please visit [Support for Business and Developers](https://support.microsoft.com/en-us/gp/contactus81?Audience=Commercial&SegNo=4).

 Project Goals
 =============